NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tricks/sagatricks.md

 For more on python virtual environments check here: * [Python virtual environments](https://realpython.com/python-virtual-environments-a-primer/)

 In recent years using virtual environments has improved and now multiple system exists that helps users to manage virtual environments.
-On Abel we use the conda system, and see for more here: Conda virtual environments.
+On Saga we use the conda system, and see for more here: [Conda virtual environments](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 In order to use this it is needed to set-up the conda system so you can use it to run special software, such as the bifrost pipeline, or ncbi-genome-download.

 ## Obtaining multiple genomes from NCBI database